 The R06A engines in these Every mini trucks are also a significant step up from their predecessor K6A engines, having 10% less internal friction.
 They were also the first kei vehicle engines to have VVT (variable valve timing), and were the lightest in the class when launched.
 However, with the DA16T now almost a decade old, this R06A engine has found itself outdone by the latest Hijet engine, with that engine’s fuel-saving start-stop technology.
 It remains to be seen how Suzuki answers that when this DA71T generation Every is inevitably replaced in the near future.

-Since these engines are designed for road-going vehicles (although mini trucks are sold for off-road use only in the US under Federal law), they are built to the NVH (Noise Vibration Harshness) standards you would expect for such a vehicle.
-It’s not something you will notice all the time, but a smooth, quiet engine isn’t going to grate on your nerves so much when you’re out and about working on your property all day.
+Although these engines are being used in off-road only mini trucks, they’re not built to the NVH (Noise Vibration Harshness) standards you would expect for such a vehicle — they’re much smoother and quieter.
+Now that’s not something you will notice all the time, but a smooth, quiet engine isn’t going to grate on your nerves so much when you’re out and about working on your property all day.

 Having said that, they are pretty easy to maintain.
 Need to fill up with gas?
 They take your normal regular gasoline.
 Need to replace air or oil filters?
 No problem, the parts are readily available and fitting them isn’t difficult.
 Have particularly cold winters?
 Make sure you use anti-freeze just as you do with any of your other vehicles.
 These Suzukis aren’t some kind of thoroughbred Ferrari for rich people, so you’ll find that maintenance isn’t rocket science and you can do all the regular stuff yourself.